gaoDean/autolist.nvim/README.md

 2. auto increments the number
 	3. can indent, but won't renumber
 	2. must do it manually
+	3. might make a fork that does renumberings
+	4. this repo is minimal version

 - unordered
 	- tab across with <c-t>